WVUM: 20th century

-In 1967, a group of engineering students in Mahoney Hall (a University of Miami dormitory) created an unlicensed transmitter and began operating an illegal radio station.
+In 1967, a group of engineering students in Mahoney Hall, a University of Miami dormitory, created an unlicensed transmitter and began operating an illegal radio station.
 Shortly after being discovered by the FCC, it was requested that they discontinue broadcasting.
-In order to amend relations, the University of Miami decided to register the station and create what expanded to become WVUM.
+In order to amend relations, the University of Miami decided to register the station.
+The station was initially licensed by Mahoney Residence Hall Association, Inc., which provided the station with early support.